 - Eye dryness or excessive tearing

-Although very unlikely, it's possible for the effect of botulinum toxin to spread to other parts of the body and cause botulism-like signs and symptoms.
+Although very unlikely, it's possible for the toxin in the injection to spread in your body.
 Call your doctor right away if you notice any of these effects hours to weeks after receiving Botox:

 - Vision problems